Huamachuco: Etymology

 It is not clear whether the name of the city comes from the Kulyi language, the autochthonous language of the area, or from Quechua, a language from central Peru that reached its heyday during the Inca Empire.
 Most scholars believe the name to be of a mixed origin between both languages, it would mean "land of falcons" or "country of falcons".
 The name Huamachuco can be divided into two words, "huama" and "chuco", it has been postulated that huama comes from the Quechua word waman which means falcon, as it has no known meaning in Kulyi, a poorly attested extinct language, while chuco is of likely Kulyi origin, meaning earth, land, region, or country, being a commonly used term throughout the toponymy of the region, alternatively written as chugo.
 Otherwise, chuco can be translated as helmet or headwear in Quechua, which would give the city the meaning of "falcon hat", however, modern linguists deny that such is the right meaning of the city's name.

 Geography

 Huamachuco is located between the eastern and western cordillera of the Andes Mountains, and 100 km south of Cajamarca.

 It has highland areas that range from 2500 to 4500 m. above sea level.
 Because of the heights, most of Huamachuco's land is treeless.
 The high-altitude grassland is known as puna.
 The highland is bounded on the east and west by two parallel sierra ranges.
 The puna grasslands were ideal habitats for deer and wild camelids.
 They also supported the domesticated camelids: alpacas and llamas.

 Huamachuco's deep valley slopes show evidence of deliberate farming of native Andean trees and shrub vegetation.
 It appears that in prehistoric times, the temperature of the land was slightly warmer than today, allowing agriculture at elevations 100–300 m. higher than is possible in the 20th and 21st centuries.

+Climate

+Huamachuco has a subtropical highland climate (Köppen: Cwb) with consistently cool temperatures.
+Huamachuco has a dry season from June to August.